reynabxr/Amigos/README.md

     npm install
     ```

-### 📱 Running the App (Development & Local Testing)
+### 📱 Running the App on iOS simulator (Recommended)

-Once the dependencies are installed, you can run the app locally for development and testing:

-1. **Connect your device**:
-   - Ensure your iOS Simulator is running, or your iOS device is plugged in.

-2.  **Start the development server**:
+1.  **Start the development server**: In the Amigos directory, run:
     ```bash
-    npm expo run:ios --device
+    npx expo run:ios --device
     ```

-4.  **Select your device**:
+2.  **Select your device**:
     - Select the device that you wish to run the app on.
+Navigate using the arrow keys.
+    - Press Enter and wait for the app to build.
+    - The app should automatically download and run on the iOS simulator.

+### 📱 Running the App on your iOS device (Alternative)

+1.  **Enable Developer Mode on your iPhone**:
+    - Navigate to Settings > Privacy & Security > Developer Mode > Enable.
+You will be prompted to restat your device and confirm the activation.
+    - Connect your iPhone to your MacBook and click "Trust".
+    - Open Xcode > Window > Devices and Simulators > Devices, and ensure that your device is connected.

+2. **Start the development server**: In the Amigos directory, run:
+    ```bash
+    npx expo run:ios --device
+    ```

+2.  **Select your device**:
+    - Select the device that you wish to run the app on.
+It should be the first one listed.
+    - Press Enter and wait for the app to build.
     - The app should automatically download and run on your device.